 Your alcoholism does not have to be left untreated.
 You have options now to go to a drug and alcohol treatment center.
 Alcohol rehab can be very useful to kick-starting your journey to achieving long-term sobriety.

 You also may want to ask yourself if you experience any of the following:

 - Self-destructive actions

 - Blackouts/Memory Loss

-There are several tools and questionnaires a drug and alcohol rehab can use to determine if you are an alcoholic in need for alcohol treatment.
+There are several tools and questionnaires a drug and alcohol rehab can use to determine if you are an alcoholic in need of alcohol treatment.